 1. Open Windows Explorer and click the View menu.

-How to enable the hidden files view in Windows 10, 8, 7, Vista & XP OS
+How to Enable the hidden files view in Windows 10, 8.1, 7, Vista & XP OS from Control Panel.

-1. First of all, open Windows Control panel.
+1. Navigate to Windows Control panel.
 To do that:

-* All hidden files/folders are displayed with a transparent icon next to them to indicate that they are hidden.
+2. All hidden files/folders will be displayed with a transparent icon next to them to indicate that they are hidden.

 Suggestion: After completing your job, restore "Hidden files" appearance to its default values, to avoid accidentally system modifications.